✦ Scandinavian-inspired design, curated for modern living

 Portability And Weight

 When you’re choosing a camping dehumidifier, portability and weight should be high on your list, since most models weigh just 0.94 to 2.4 pounds and fit easily into a pack or tote.
 You’ll also want compact sizing, usually about 3 to 6 inches tall and wide, so it won’t crowd your gear.
-A rechargeable unit gives you more freedom because you don’t need to stay near an outlet.
+A rechargeable unit gives you more freedom because you don’t need to stay near an outlet while it absorbs moisture.
 That matters when you’re moving camp or sleeping in a remote spot.
 Many lightweight models use ABS or silicone, which keeps handling simple without adding bulk.
 If your tent is small, a unit that covers up to 90 cubic feet can still do the job while staying easy to carry and set up.

 Safety Features